Peach: Distribution

-They also have escaped from cultivation in the African nations of Libya, Ethiopia, Kenya, South Africa, and the Cape Verde Islands off the northeast coast.
+Peach trees have escaped from cultivation in the African nations of Libya, Ethiopia, Kenya, South Africa, and the Cape Verde Islands off the northeast coast.
 Specific areas of South Africa include the biogeographic areas of the Northern Provinces, Orange Free State, and KwaZulu-Natal.

 In North America, in addition to cultivation, peach saplings are often found growing anywhere pits have been discarded.
 Most of these feral trees are short lived, but some have established naturalized populations.
 Such escapes are reported in the Canadian provinces of Ontario and Nova Scotia.
 Trees outside of cultivation have been found in all of the United States east of the Mississippi excluding Minnesota, Vermont, and New Hampshire.
-In the northwest they are found in Oregon and Idaho.
-In the Southwestern United States they are to some extent naturalized from California to Texas, with the exception of in Nevada.
-Similar occurrences are also found in the northwest of Mexico and El Salvador in Central America.

-In South America escapees are only reported from Ecuador and the northeast of Argentina.
+In the northwest, they are found in Oregon and Idaho.
+In the Southwestern United States, they are to some extent naturalized from California to Texas, with the exception of Nevada.
+The situation is similar in the northwest of Mexico and El Salvador in Central America.
+In South America, escapees are only reported from Ecuador and the northeast of Argentina.

-In Australia it is naturalized in the states of New South Wales, Queensland, Victoria, South Australia, and Western Australia.
-In New Zealand it can be found as an escapee from cultivation on both the North Island and south Island, especially around Auckland, Christchurch, and in the Otago region.
+In Australia, it is naturalized in the states of New South Wales, Queensland, Victoria, South Australia, and Western Australia.
+In New Zealand, it can be found as an escapee from cultivation on both the North Island and South Island, especially around Auckland, Christchurch, and in the Otago region.
 It is also naturalized on many oceanic islands including the Mariana Islands, Mauritius, Rodrigues, Réunion, and Saint Helena.